getdaniel/bc-drug/README.md

 | 16  | [requirements.txt](https://github.com/getdaniel/bc-drug/blob/main/requirements.txt) | File | ---                                                                                                             | Streamlit packages that is used for the application to run            |
 | 17  | [style.css](https://github.com/getdaniel/bc-drug/blob/main/style.css)   | File    | ---                                                                                                             | Styles the whole HTML pages.            |

+#### Importance of the Project

 ### Usage
+- To use the deployed system of the project, follow the following steps.
 #### Step :one::
 Access the website with [Drug Discovery Using ML for Breast Cancer](https://getdaniel.github.io/bc-drug/)